 An employee or director may leave a business to join a competitor or start up a competing business and take confidential information with them such as client lists, client contact details, technical specifications or designs and drawings.

-Our specialists can act for the original business, the individual or the new business to bring or defend injunction proceedings where the return of the confidential information is sought and in claims for damages.
+Our commercial dispute resolution specialists can act for the original business, the individual or the new business to bring or defend injunction proceedings where the return of the confidential information is sought and in claims for damages.

 Our team acts for businesses and individuals in disputes surrounding renewables and alternative energies including wind turbines, solar and anaerobic digestion.